nuncard/tfadm-resources/aws/.tfadm/resources/subnet.md

 - **`SubnetId`**

-  The ID of the subnet with which you want to sync.
+  The ID of the subnet you want to sync with.

 - **`cidr_block`**